 In general terms, it takes a minimum of three exposures to a marketing campaign’s messages before they will cross the customer’s/investor’s “threshold of consciousness.”
-Once exposed, a potential customer will decide to ignore or respond to a marketing campaign’s “call-to-action.”
+Once exposed several times, a potential customer will begin to decide whether they will ignore or respond to a marketing campaign’s “call-to-action.”
 This is also known persuading public opinion using mass marketing campaigns.

 If you reach the right target audience with the correct marketing messages based on their demographic and psychographic profiles, there is a very good chance that the customer will follow the recommended course of action to visit a crowdfunding campaign’s profile to check out the perks/rewards being offered or the equity crowdfunding investment’s potential return-on-investment.